edmundohh/TeeParty/README.md

 # TeeParty
-TeeParty is a mobile scoreboard and score-tracking application for golfers.
+TeeParty is a mobile leaderboard and score-tracking application for golfers.

 ## Login or Register
 Log in with your username & password or register as a new user.